Theory of Many-Body Multipole Operators in Single-Centered Electron Systems: Two-Body Toroidal Monopoles in Spinless Orbitals

-\blue{ Our framework provides symmetry-adapted many-body multipole operators that can be directly used to analyze interacting Hamiltonians and many-body order parameters\red{~\cite{Hoshino_PhysRevLett.107.247202, Iwazaki_PhysRevB.108.L241108}}, and it naturally interfaces with the one-body multipole description and its numerical evaluation in realistic materials.
+Our framework provides symmetry-adapted many-body multipole operators that can be directly used to analyze interacting Hamiltonians and many-body order parameters~\cite{Hoshino_PhysRevLett.107.247202, Iwazaki_PhysRevB.108.L241108}, and it naturally interfaces with the one-body multipole description and its numerical evaluation in realistic materials.
 In particular, the emergence of the spinless two-body ET monopole $G_{0}^{(2)}$ offers a microscopic route to interaction-induced electronic chirality without spin--orbit coupling.
-Moreover, clarifying the physical implications of the spinless two-body MT monopole $T_{0}^{(2)}$ and identifying its signatures in correlated systems are important directions for future study. }
+Moreover, clarifying the physical implications of the spinless two-body MT monopole $T_{0}^{(2)}$ and identifying its signatures in correlated systems are important directions for future study.

-\blue{ We also note a related recent preprint that analyzes spinless electronic chirality in the atomic limit in terms of the hydrodynamic helicity, a two-body $\mathcal{T}$-even pseudoscalar quantity~\cite{Miki_arXiv_2026}.
+We also note a related recent preprint that analyzes spinless electronic chirality in the atomic limit in terms of the hydrodynamic helicity, a two-body $\mathcal{T}$-even pseudoscalar quantity~\cite{Miki_arXiv_2026}.
 While that work focuses on the microscopic origin of such chirality measures in a specific minimal atomic model, the present Letter provides a general symmetry-based construction and irreducible classification of many-body multipole operators.
-In this sense, our results complement Ref.~\citen{Miki_arXiv_2026} by clarifying how the spinless two-body toroidal monopoles $G_{0}^{(2)}$ and $T_{0}^{(2)}$ emerge as interaction-enabled many-body degrees of freedom at the operator level. }
+In this sense, our results complement Ref.~\citen{Miki_arXiv_2026} by clarifying how the spinless two-body toroidal monopoles $G_{0}^{(2)}$ and $T_{0}^{(2)}$ emerge as interaction-enabled many-body degrees of freedom at the operator level. \red{ Although the hydrodynamic helicity discussed in Ref.~\citen{Miki_arXiv_2026} is not identical to the local spinless operator $G_{0}^{(2)}$ considered here, both quantities represent interaction-induced spinless pseudoscalar measures of chirality.
+A minimal realization of such an interaction-induced spinless pseudoscalar is presented in Supplemental Material~\cite{SM}. }